tsmckinney/nori/README.md

 * **1 - 7** - Switch between different demo rooms
 * **Alt + Enter** - Toggle Fullscreen
 * **Esc** - Exit demo

+## Important note:
+There is a bug where if you use a mouse button when ImGui isn't active, the camera starts spinning.
+I'm trying to fix this up, but in the meantime, resetting the scene may fix the problem.

 ## Thanks
 - To CodeParade for starting this project